SIFTING THROUGH HISTORY, BUILDING A WORLD————

 Particularly intriguing are those three ‘A’s in a row, which indicate three identical musical phrases with three different texts, of which the middle one is the “refrain” text.
 This means that the music of A has to hinge both to B and to itself, and that the refrain text has to hinge to B and to both of the other lower-case A texts.
 It’s a lovely, strange, interlocking puzzle of a form.
 And the shorter the sections, the more insistent the repetition feels (check out Guillaume de Machaut’s Doulz Viaire Gracieus for a stunning example).

-Here are me and Josh playing my rondeau “The Rose Once Blown” (arranged for soprano/violin from the original tenor/viola):
+Here are Josh and I playing my rondeau “The Rose Once Blown” (arranged for soprano/violin from the original tenor/viola):

 Do these kinds of forms have meaning today, hundreds of years after they fell out of regular use?
 And when something composed in a 14th century style is sung in a 21st century opera, by a character who we are beginning to understand belongs more to our world than to the dream garden over which he presides, what is a song like this really about?